Gender, Race, and Class in St. Croix, U.S. Virgin Islands | Faculty-led Program

 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

 email@example.com or (507) 457-5019

-- February 1, 2020: Application deadline.
+- February 1, 2021: Application deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 After being accepted, the $500 confirmation deposit is nonrefundable unless the program is cancelled.
-Students will be accepted for this program on a first-come, first-serve basis.
+Students will be accepted for this program on a rolling basis.